 Wimbledon has become synonymous with that classic pairing of strawberries and cream, so go ahead and indulge in a bowl.

 The tradition dates back to 1884 and every year spectators gorge on roughly 28,000 kilos of strawberries which swim in more than 7,000 litres of fresh double cream.
-The Grade 1 Kent strawberries are picked the day before they’re served and shipped to Wimbledon where the important job of hulling and inspecting them begins at 5.30am sharp.
+The Grade 1 Kent strawberries are picked the day before they’re shipped to Wimbledon where the important job of hulling and inspecting them begins at 5.30am sharp.

 And the strawberries should taste better than ever: the prolonged winter has made this year’s crop sweeter, bigger and juicier than usual.